idiap/bob/src/doc/BobInstallation.rst

   guide.
 We use the latest available version of Sphinx, but earlier versions should work.
-* `Doxygen`_: is used for extracting C/C++ documentation strings from code and building a system of webpages describing the C/C++ Torch API.
+* `Doxygen`_: is used for extracting C/C++ documentation strings from code and building a system of webpages describing the C/C++ bob API.
 * `Dvipng`_: is required for LaTeX-like code conversion to HTML.
 Not having it will cause equations to be displayed using LaTeX-code instead of being nicely formatted.